sriram10124/SubnetFunction/Readme.md

 - mint: Mints new tokens and assigns them to the sender's address.
 - burn: Destroys tokens from the sender's address.

+# Vault Contract
-# Vault Contract: This contract serves as a vault for managing deposits and withdrawals of ERC20 tokens.
+This contract serves as a vault for managing deposits and withdrawals of ERC20 tokens.
 Here's a breakdown of its components:

-# State Variables:
+# State Variables

 - token: Represents the ERC20 token contract address that the vault interacts with.
 - totalSupply: Tracks the total supply of shares (vault tokens).
 - balanceOf: Maps addresses to their share balances in the vault.
 - Constructor: Initializes the token address upon deployment.

-# Functions:
+# Functions
 - mint: Internal function to mint new shares and allocate them to an address.
 - burn: Internal function to burn shares from an address.
 - deposit: Allows users to deposit ERC20 tokens into the vault, minting vault shares in proportion to the deposited amount.